nivekcode/frontend-heroes/exercise-npm-scripts-build/README.md

 ## Put everything together - create the build task

 We created one task that builds `SCSS` to `CSS`.
-One that compiles TypeScript to JavaScript and another task that copies the HTML and all assets into the `dist` folder.
+One that compiles `TypeScript` to `JavaScript` and another task that copies the `HTML` and all assets into the `dist` folder.

 In this final exercise we are going to put everything together in one `build` script.

 1. Let's create a `build` script and use `npm-run-all` to run all build scripts and the copy task (`npm-run-all build:* copy`)
 2. Open up a terminal of your choice an type `npm run build`.
-3. Head over to the dist folder and open up the HTML in a browser.
+3. Open the `index.html` from the `dist` folder in a browser.

 Great, we created a `build` script that builds our application into a `dist` folder.
 This `dist` folder could now be uploaded to a server.

-Of course, in real world projects builds are more sophisticated but the concept is the same.
+In real world projects builds are of course more sophisticated but the concept is the same.